 Liberty Nickel Specifications

-As with all nickels produced since 1866, except for the wartime issues of 1942-1945, the Liberty Head Nickels are made out of a composition of 75% copper and 25% Nickel.
-They weigh 5 grams, and have a plain edge.
-All coins were produced at the Philadelphia Mint until 1912, when coins were also struck at the Denver and San Francisco Mints.
-The mint mark for the Denver and San Francisco minted coins appears on the reverse, below the dot between "UNITED" and "CENTS"
+All coins of the series were struck at the Philadelphia Mint until 1912, when coins were also struck at the San Francisco and Denver Mints.
+The mint mark location appears on the reverse, below the dot between “UNITED” and “CENTS”.

 Dates: 1883-1912